Myles Straw Preview, Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw has 15 doubles, three triples, a home run and 36 walks while batting .240.
+- Straw is hitting .238 with 15 doubles, three triples, a home run and 36 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.